jayc-1111/block-whiteboard/important-notes.md

   - **Removed** all dropdown styling from `sidebar.css`
   - **Kept** only `#yourFilesItem { position: relative; }` for positioning
   - **Cleaned** up old hover styles that were affecting container
-- **Result**: Now only individual categories and files get blue hover, not the container
+- **Result**: Now only individual folders and files get blue hover, not the container
 - **Location**:
   - `css/items/toolbar/sidebar.css` - Removed conflicting styles
   - `css/items/widget/file-tree-dropdown.css` - Now has full control